Skip to main content Go to Site Map

 On behalf of the course team, I would like to warmly welcome you to the BA (Hons) Photography course at AUB.
 We look forward to meeting you soon.

 The course nurtures the individual, encouraging experimentation and risk taking – creative practice free from constraint.
-You'll be joining a creative community with supportive lecturers, technicians, professional resources, state of the art equipment and a first-class library to help sustain your learning.
+You'll be joining a creative community with supportive lecturers, technicians, professional resources, state-of-the-art equipment and a first-class library to help sustain your learning.

 In preparation for the course, it'll be worthwhile for you to begin to think what it is about life and photography that really interests and excites you.